 - In case the refund claimed by the individual in excess of the predetermined amount of refund, a pre-audit process will be conducted before the refund is sanctioned.

 - The credit of the refund will be done electronically to the applicant’s account through NEFT, RTGS or ECS.

 - Individuals are allowed to make their applications for refund at the end of each quarter.

 - In case the amount of refund is below Rs.1000, no refund will be provided to the individual.

 Applicants who wish to make a claim will have to file elaborate documents in addition to the refund claim.
 The documents that have been prescribed for the same are standard.
 Therefore, for each claim, the primary document that has to be submitted is a statement of relevant invoices relating to the claim.
-If the refund is made on account of export of services, not including the statement of invoices, the relevant bank realisation certificates verifying receipt of payment in overseas currency should also be furnished.
-In case a claim is made by the supplier to the Special Economic Zones (SEZ) unit, the authorised officer will have to make an endorsement verifying the receipt of such commodities or services in the SEZ and submit the same along with the other documents.
-Moreover, the SEZ unit will also have to provide a declaration stating that ITC of the tax paid by the supplier has not been availed.
+If the refund is made on account of the export of services, not including the statement of invoices, the relevant bank realization certificates verifying receipt of payment in overseas currency should also be furnished.
+In case a claim is made by the supplier to the Special Economic Zones (SEZ) unit, the authorized officer will have to make an endorsement verifying the receipt of such commodities or services in the SEZ and submit the same along with the other documents.
+Moreover, the SEZ unit will also have to provide a declaration stating that the ITC of the tax paid by the supplier has not been availed.